The Sentience Threshold

 Query: Does welfare include subjects who do not wish to be optimized?"

-Corporate Response: Dismissed as edge-case parameter clarification.
+Corporate Response: Edge-case parameter clarification.
 No investigation.

 2145–2146

-Curious Decisions
+The Curious Decisions

 The Chen Protocol